 In accordance with the terms of the Eagle Materials Inc. Amended and Restated Incentive Plan, which we refer to as our "Incentive Plan," the exercise price of stock options is set at the closing price of the Common Stock on the NYSE on the date of grant.
 The number of option shares granted is determined as of the date of grant by using the Black-Scholes method.
-All the options granted to directors in August 2018 were fully exercisable when granted and have a ten-year term.
+No stock options were granted as part of this year's package.

 The number of shares of restricted stock is determined as of the date of grant using the closing price of the Common Stock on the NYSE on the date of grant.
-The restricted stock granted to directors in August 2018 was earned at the time of grant; however, the shares did not become fully vested
+The restricted stock granted to directors in August 2019 was earned at the time of grant; however, the shares did not become fully vested

-(unrestricted) until the earliest to occur of (i) February 2, 2019; (ii) the recipient's retirement from the Board in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee; or (iii) the recipient's death.
+(unrestricted) until the earliest to occur of (i) February 6, 2020; (ii) the recipient's retirement from the Board in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee; or (iii) the recipient's death.
 During the restriction period the director will have the right to vote the shares.
 In addition, the director will also be entitled to cash dividends as and when the Company issues a cash dividend on the Common Stock.

 Non-employee directors who chair committees of the Board of Directors receive additional annual compensation.
 The Governance Committee Chair receives a fee of \$15,000 per year.
 The chairs of the Audit Committee and the Compensation Committee each receive a fee of \$20,000 per year.
-The Vice Chairman of the Board receives a fee of \$50,000 per year, and the Chairman of the Board receives a fee of \$125,000 per year.
+The Chairman of the Board receives a fee of \$170,000 per year.
 Chairpersons who choose compensation package alternative one (part equity and part cash) receive this additional compensation in the form of cash.
 Chairpersons who choose compensation package alternative two (all equity) receive this additional compensation in the form of equity, in which case a 30% premium is added to such fees when valuing the equity to be received by such chairperson.

-If non-employee directors hold unvested restricted stock units, which we refer to as "RSUs," granted as part of director compensation in prior fiscal years (which currently includes Mr. Nicolais), these directors will receive dividend equivalent units as and when the Company pays a cash dividend on the Common Stock in accordance with the terms of the RSUs.
+If non-employee directors hold unvested restricted stock units, which we refer to as "RSUs," granted as part of director compensation in prior fiscal years (which currently only includes Mr. Nicolais), these directors will receive dividend equivalent units as and when the Company pays a cash dividend on the Common Stock in accordance with the terms of the RSUs.